Pocket spring? Memory foam? Hybrid!? Which is best for you?

 Inside each one of these little white socks is a metal spring or coil:

 Layers of comfortable foam padding sit on top of this spring system, making for a supportive mattress.
 There are some drawbacks, which we discuss below.
+And no – simply having a higher number of springs does NOT make the mattress any better by itself.
+There are many other factors to consider.

 Memory foam mattresses, on the other hand, are made up of treated polyurethane foam (or some such other foam type product).
 The foam is dense, and absorbs energy and body weight very well.